coyawa/CS573-03-Experiment/README.md

 > 2. Add 1/8 can prevent a distortion of the scale at the bottom end because some cases have the zero absolute errors.
 > 3. Log base 2 because average relative errors tended to change by factors less than 10.

-Here is the result of three different chart:
+Here is the result of three different chart：

 | Chart Type | Log Error |
 | --- | --- |